 - Enable Code Coverage

-- Select the path to the code coverage file relative to your app code i.e. if you have your test extension in a separate top level folder you might set it to ../tests/.altestrunner/codecoverage.json This allows AL Test Runner to find and display the code coverage details from an object in your app code
+- [Edit: this is now optional – see 0.5.3 update below] Select the path to the code coverage file relative to your app code i.e. if you have your test extension in a separate top level folder you might set it to ../tests/.altestrunner/codecoverage.json This allows AL Test Runner to find and display the code coverage details from an object in your app code

 Use the Exclude Code Coverage Files to define file paths that should be excluded from the code coverage summary.
 This is a regex pattern which is matched against the file paths.
 For example, setting this to “Tests” will exclude any files with “Tests” in their path.